What is an Open Source ERP?

 ERP is an abbreviation for “Enterprise resource planning”.
-ERP systems are used in small, medium and large businesses to do the work that the company needs from day to day.
-You can think of it as the software responsible for managing the companies activities.
+They are software systems used to do the work that the company needs from day to day.
+You can think of it as the software responsible for managing the company’s activities.

-Almost all the solutions that we are going to see offer two versions: A managed SaaS (software as a service) service that you pay for each month according to the services and the number of users you have in your organization, or a self-hosted open source version that you can download for free with no support.
+Almost all solutions in the market offer two versions: A managed SaaS (software-as-a-service) that you pay for on monthly basis according to the services and the number of users you have in your organization, or a self-hosted open source version that you can download for free with no support.

 Apparently, the first step should be trying that ERP system that you like on your local machines, testing whether it’s sufficient for your tasks and employees, and if so, you could either purchase it as a SaaS, or request professional support when needed with the open source, free version.

 But why would you choose one software over the other?
 The reasons are many: The offered functionality of that ERP system, the user interface design, the programming language of the system, is your IT department capable of modifying and developing that open source ERP system even further, localization, GDPR compatibility..
 And many similar criteria.

 Odoo is one of the most famous open source and free ERP systems in the world.
 Its development started back in 2005, and its source code is written in Python.
 It’s licensed under the GPL 3 license while also offering a proprietary SaaS (software as a service) for those who want to directly pay for using the service with support and ease.

 Odoo offers tons of apps; CRP, accounting, invoices, website builder, eCommerce, email marketing, project management, inventory and many more other apps.
 Such wide set of possible applications make is suitable for almost any type of business you may have.
 Additionally, the UI design of the system is very modern to today’s standards.